 MEET THE TEAM

-Elisabeth “Miss Elisabeth” Weinstock, Founder and Program Director
+Elisabeth “Miss Elisabeth” Weinstock, Founder

 Elisabeth Weinstock is committed to transforming lives and reinforcing positive change.
 With over 30 years of sobriety, she embodies the power of personal growth and redemption.
 As an upstanding and accomplished businesswoman, Elisabeth brings her remarkable journey to the forefront, channeling her passion into rehabilitating currently and formerly incarcerated individuals as they navigate the path toward reintegration into society.

 Elisabeth's leadership extends beyond the walls of prisons.
-She facilitates weekly virtual Only Miracles meetings for The Francisco Homes, a group of mens transitional homes.
+She facilitates weekly virtual Only Miracles meetings for The Francisco Homes, a group of men’s transitional homes.
 This is a testament to her commitment to supporting transitioning individuals as they journey toward becoming valued members of society.
 She also hosts dinners and meetings for the Only Miracle family members, providing an environment where healing can flourish and new beginnings start!

 During his incarceration, Johnny often referred to himself as "butter knife," a humble moniker he adopted because he claimed he was "not that sharp."
 However, this self-deprecating nickname belied the incredible changes he would undergo behind bars.
 Johnny's turning point came when he enrolled in the CROP Organization's Alcohol and Drug Counseling Programs.
 Not only did he graduate from these programs, but he also dedicated himself to helping others, playing a crucial role in transforming the prison culture.